 1, côte de la Citadelle

 The Musée Royal 22e Régiment at the Citadelle has compiled one of the largest military collection in Canada.
 It covers over 300 years of history, from the New France until today.
-Starting May 29, 2014, the museum will showcase the exhibit "Je me souviens" (I remember) which relates to the history of the site and of the Van Doos, the only francophone infrantry regiment in the regular Canadian Army since 1914, and the lives of the soldiers.
-Medals Hall, interactive maps, interviews, videos, objects, etc. Citadelle tour included.
+The museum showcases the exhibit "Je me souviens" (I remember) which relates to the history of the Citadelle and of the Van Doos, the only francophone infrantry regiment in the regular Canadian Army since 1914.
+Medals Hall, interactive kiosks, interviews, videos, objects, etc. Citadelle guided tour included in the fee, and in summer, the Changing of the Guard included.

 |Establishment equipped for groups|